Sampreethi66/cloud/run/README.md

 ## Part 2: Create GitHub Access Token

+Check if you already added the token in GCloud

+    gcloud secrets describe github-token

 1. In your [GitHub account](https://github.com), navigate to Settings (upper right menu)
 2. Navigate to Developer settings (lower left) > Personal access tokens.
 Choose Fine-grained tokens.
 3. Create a new Fine-grained token so you can limit to one repo.